ucsd-cse131-sp17/written-test-2/README.md

 https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#gc()

-For simplicity, assume the mark/compact implementation for the collector as in Egg-Eater.
+For simplicity, assume the mark/compact implementation for the collector as in ~~Egg-Eater~~Garter.
 Are there any benefits to running the garbage collector before the heap is full, and/or triggered by the user's program?
 Why or why not?

 # 3. Strings

-Consider adding ASCII strings to Egg-Eater.
+Consider adding ASCII strings to ~~Egg-Eater~~Garter.

 They will be parsed into a new expression form: